piposa/klipper-toolchanger-experimental/examples/automatic-led-templates/readme.md

       }
     ```

+- **latch**
+some status changes may flicker or produce unsatisfactory results, for this reason you may want to set a "latch time" `'status_name':  {'enter': 0.10, 'exit': 0.10},` would mean, flipping into 'status_name' must have status_name be atleast 0.1s active, and exiting it, must also have it not present for 0.1s
+in the example provided homing uses a generous 2s for exit to prevent 3 seperate homing color cycles when homing XYZ

+- **logo_smooth_fadetime** a smoothing to be applied when switching status colors. sorta "smears" transitions over time.
+- **led_refresh_rate**  only touch this setting if you like living dangerous.

 -   **Global settings:**
     -   `global_brightness: 1.00`: A master brightness multiplier for all LEDs.
     -   `invert: False`: Invert colors during probing moves.